 CALM AT THE CENTER

-Seeking help from a counsellor is a good way to put life/body/health/spirit/relationship into perspective.
-Therapeutic conversations help us connect to our stories of strength, by listening to the quiet calm stillness available to all people.
+Seeking help from a counsellor is a good way to put life/body/health/spirit/ relationship into perspective.
+Therapeutic conversations help us connect to our stories of strength, by listening to the quiet calm stillness available to all people through mindfulness and presence.

 I am looking forward to working with you and helping you navigate life’s challenges.